mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 It’s where you can:
 - Spot opportunities to simplify without oversimplifying.
 - Introduce improvements in a way that feels safe to adopt.
-- Build trust so that when bigger changes are needed, teams are ready for them.
+- Build trust so that when bigger changes are needed, both sides are ready for them.

-It’s not about moving fast — it’s about moving smart, earning buy-in, and fixing the right things.
+It’s not about moving fast and breaking things — it’s about moving smart, earning buy-in, and fixing the right things at the right time.

 ---

 If you’re in this space too, you know the tension — and the silence.
 But you also know that the people who can bridge these worlds are rare, and necessary.

+We may be few, but we’re the ones who show what’s possible.

+> *That’s what being too tech for clinical and too clinical for tech is all about.*

 We may be few, but we’re the ones who show what’s possible.
 And if you ask me, that’s what being *too tech for clinical and too clinical for tech* is all about.